-Beginning in fiscal year 2015-16, employees on the City's Personnel Allocation List whose salaries and benefits are being paid as a result of a Workers' Compensation (temporary disability and light duty) claim shall have their salaries and benefits charged to their home Department in which the appropriation exists.
-If these same Workers' Compensation expenditures cause the Department's salary and benefit category to exceed the appropriation, the Administrative Services Director, with approval from the City Manager, shall make transfers up to but not exceeding these additional costs borne on the Department's operating budget.
-These transfers should only occur in the event that impacted positions (employees with a Workers' Compensation claim) are backfilled by other City staff thus causing budget overages.
+Employees on the City's Personnel Allocation List whose salaries and benefits are being paid as a result of a Workers Compensation (temporary disability and light duty) claim shall have their salaries and benefits charged to their home Department in which the appropriation exists.
+If these same Workers Compensation expenditures cause the Department's salary and benefit category to exceed the appropriation, the Administrative Services Director, with approval from the City Manager, shall make transfers up to but not exceeding these additional costs borne on the Department's operating budget.
+These transfers should only occur in the event that impacted positions (employees with a Workers Compensation claim) are backfilled by other City staff thus causing budget overages.
 All transfers from Fund 901 will be reported to Council via Budget Modification.

-E.4.m.
+E.4.k.
 Technology Replacement Fund (931)